pregnancy and childbirth in Barcelona

-Barcelona is a great place to live and raise a family.
-If you’re planning to move to the city or have been living here for a while and decided to start a family, this article is of your interest as we’re going to share all the details you need to know about pregnancy and childbirth in Barcelona.
+Starting a family in Barcelona is an exciting milestone, and the city is a wonderful place to live and raise children.
+Whether you’re planning a move or have already settled here and decided it’s time to grow your family, this guide will walk you through everything you need to know about pregnancy and childbirth in Barcelona.

-If you’re expecting a baby, you can decide whether you want to do the follow up through Public or Private Healthcare.
+If you are starting a family in Barcelona and you are expecting a baby, you can decide whether you want to do the follow up through public or private healthcare.
 It’s not compulsory to have private insurance in Spain as it is in other countries.
 Some people choose to have private insurance in order to cut the waiting time and have broader access to English speaking doctors.
+Both healthcare systems are of high quality in Barcelona.

 Public healthcare

-You will be entitled to access to public healthcare if you’re working and living in Spain (a portion of the taxes from your salary are assigned to Public Health coverage), if you’re married to someone working in Spain or if you’re living in Spain and are pregnant amongst other criterias.
+You will be entitled to access to public healthcare if you’re working and living in Spain (a portion of the taxes from your salary are assigned to public Health coverage), if you’re married to someone working in Spain or if you’re living in Spain and are pregnant amongst other criterias.
 There are no time restrictions as long as one of the criterias is being met.

 Private healthcare